dlanza1/ogg-impala/README.md

 <configuration>
 	<property>
 		<name>fs.defaultFS</name>
-		<value>hdfs://<HOST>:<PORT>/</value>
+		<value>hdfs://<HOST>:<PORT></value>
 	</property>
 </configuration>
 ```

 There is another properties file that must be created and pointed out by the first argument when running the loader.
 This file should contain parameter=value lines.
+An example can be found at src/res/java/config.properties.

 There are two ways to configure the loader.
 If we want the loader generates automatically the Impala queries that will be used, we must follow the configuration shown in path A. Otherwise, we must specify each query in the configuration as shown in path B.